gt-rail-internal/rerail_stretchit/README.md

     `source ./stable/devel/setup.bash`

-6. Setting up all the packages
+6. Setting up the stretch_ros package
     1. [stretch_ros](https://github.com/hello-robot/stretch_ros):

         This is the official repository provided by Hello Robot for the Stretch Robot.
 We have already cloned this in the previous steps.